 Nevertheless, Greene stands by the company numbers, albeit conceding that personal experiences may differ from the actual situation in the field.
 I must admit though, these "personal" variations seem to be getting the best of many players lately, so I'm unsure as to what mathematical or narcotics method Greene would have us use to see PUBG through his eyes.

-Of course, if you can't beat them - join 'em, which is exactly what Shroud and Wadu recently resorted to , after running into the same cheater on three separate occasions.
+Of course, if you can't beat them - join 'em, which is exactly what Shroud and Wadu recently , after running into the same cheater on three separate occasions.
 Yeah, and Greene ended up serving them with bans too.

 As we all know well by now, no PUBG discussion is complete without a few promises and Greene duly delivered.
 "We're rolling out new systems and clent tech that should lock that number down even further", he went on saying.